 On the go tests

 Our protocol takes into account the fact that power consumption can be affected when people are on the go, as their phones search for connectivity, use GPS/location services, employ fitness trackers (etc.).
-In our on the go testing, an engineer takes 4 or 5 devices and takes them outside for about three hours while following an itinerary of several miles — walking, taking the bus, and riding the subway.
+In our on the go testing, an engineer takes 4 or 5 devices outside for about three hours while following an itinerary of several miles — walking, taking the bus, and riding the subway.
 While out, the engineer systematically makes calls, checks social apps, takes photos and videos, uses GPS navigation, and streams music according to a precisely-defined testing scenario.

 Calibrated use case tests